kubernetes-sigs/cluster-api/docs/book/src/developer/tilt.md

 ### Deploying a workload cluster

-After your kind management cluster is up and running with Tilt, you can deploy a workload clusters in the Tilt web UI based off of YAML templates from specified directories.
-By default, templates are read from `./test/infrastructure/docker/templates`.
+After your kind management cluster is up and running with Tilt, you can deploy a workload clusters in the Tilt web UI based off of YAML templates from the directories specified in the `template_dirs` field from the [tilt-settings.yaml](#tilt-settings-fields) file (default `./test/infrastructure/docker/templates`).

+Templates should be named according to clusterctl conventions:

+- template files must be named `cluster-template-{name}.yaml`; those files will be accessible in the Tilt web UI under the label grouping `{provider-label}.templates`, i.e. `CAPD.templates`.
-These deployment resources are found in the Tilt web UI under the label grouping `<provider>-cluster-templates` and `<provider>-clusterclasses` for each specified provider, i.e. `docker-cluster-templates` and `docker-clusterclasses`.
+- cluster class files must be named `clusterclass-{name}.yaml`; those file will be accessible in the Tilt web UI under the label grouping `{provider-label}.clusterclasses`, i.e. `CAPD.clusterclasses`.

-The `<provider>-cluster-templates` category contains cluster templates, you can create a cluster by clicking "Create cluster" or the clockwise arrow icon ⟳.
-Note that each time a cluster template is deployed, it deploys a new workload cluster in addition to the existing ones.
-To delete all clusters based off of a template, click on "Delete \<cluster-template\> cluster," and click on "Delete all workload clusters" to delete all workload clusters.

-The `<provider>-clusterclasses` category contains ClusterClass definitions and you can create them by clicking on the "Create clusterclass" or the clockwise arrow icon ⟳ and delete them by clicking on "Delete clusterclass".

-Variables in a cluster template are substituted with values from `kustomize_substitutions` in `tilt-settings.yaml`.
-The default substitutions are:
+By selecting one of those items in the Tilt web UI set of buttons will appear, allowing to create - with a dropdown for customizing variable substitutions - or delete clusters.
+Custom values for variable substitutions can be set using `kustomize_substitutions` in `tilt-settings.yaml`, e.g.

 ```yaml
 kustomize_substitutions: